CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: CachePrune

 In \eqref{eq: attr_full}, we can find that the attribution score \eqref{eq: attr_score} can be decomposed into,

 $a_{t,p}^i$ and $a_{t,c}^i$ are the scores for poisoned and clean contributions.
-Correspondinglly, we can have $a_{p}^{i, neu}=max_t \,\,a_{t,p}^i$ and $a_{c}^{i, neu}=max_t \,\,a_{t,c}^i$, as \textit{neural aggregration} in Section \ref{sc: na}.
-We want to avoid pruning on neurons with significant scores for clean contribution $a_{c}^{i, neu}$, so that the pruned LLM can still generate clean responses that address the user instruction.
-Since different inputs may come with different magnitudes in scoring, we define normalized scores for clean and poisoned contribution $a_{p}^{i, norm}$ and $a_{c}^{i, norm}$,
+Correspondinglly, we can have $a_{p}^{i, neu}=max_t \,\,a_{t,p}^i$ and $a_{c}^{i, neu}=max_t \,\,a_{t,c}^i$, similar to \textit{neural aggregration} in Section \ref{sc: na}.
+We want to avoid pruning on neurons with significant scores for clean contribution $a_{c}^{i, neu}$, so that the pruned LLM can still generate clean responses that address the user instruction by leveraging the context as supportive information.
+Since different inputs may yield scores with varying magnitudes, we define normalized scores for poisoned and clean contributions $a_{p}^{i, norm}$ and $a_{c}^{i, norm}$,

-Ideally, we only prune on neurons whose normalized poisoned contribution $a_{p}^{i, norm}$ is much larger than its normalized clean contribution $a_{c}^{i, norm}$.
-To achieve this, we can define $\Phi$ as,
+Ideally, pruning is restricted to neurons whose normalized poisoned contribution $a_{p}^{i, norm}$ significantly exceeds their normalized clean contribution $a_{c}^{i, norm}$.
+We thereby define $\Phi$ as follow,